Coastal Zone Management Act

 7. Development of coastal zones shall give consideration to the impact on and development of surrounding areas, so as to reduce the damage to coastal zones.

-8. Preserve the traditional wisdom of indigenous peoples, protect traditional settlements, cultural heritage, and space used for celebrations and rituals in shore land area, so that resource use will be sustainable and cultural heritage may be preserved.
+8. Preserve the traditional wisdom of indigenous peoples, protect traditional settlements, cultural heritage, and space used for celebrations and rituals in shore land area, so that resources will be used sustainably and cultural heritage may be preserved.

 9. Establish a public participation system for decisions concerning coastal planning to improve coastal protection and management performance.